Ponteland: Notable landmarks

 Ponteland is notable for a ruined pele tower, its bridge, and its four churches: St Mary's (Church of England), St Matthew's (Roman Catholic), Ponteland Methodist Church and Ponteland United Reformed Church.

 St Mary's churchyard includes the Grade II listed 18th-century tombstones of Matthew Forster and William Turnbull.

 Ponteland previously boasted a small castle or tower house, which was largely destroyed by the Scottish army under the Earl of Douglas, the day before the 1388 Battle of Otterburn.
 The remains were incorporated into the building now occupied by the Blackbird Inn, which is rumoured to contain an old tunnel connecting it to St Mary's Church across the road.
-The tunnel was supposedly bricked up behind the fireplace in The Tunnel Room containing what is thought to be 6 crates of Fosters & 3 crates of Brown Ale.
-Supplied planning ahead for the mighty uprising of the great 7 Stars rivalry of 1909.
-Only great warriors from the Diamond were able to defend the 7 Stars from such travesty.
-At the time, casualties were shipped off to the Social Club but never to be the same again.
+The tunnel was supposedly bricked up behind the fireplace in The Tunnel Room.

 A plaque outside The Blackbird records:

 To the north of Ponteland is another public house with links to Scotland.
 This marks an occasion during the Jacobite rising of 1745, where Scottish armies advanced into England to further claims to the English throne.
 During this incursion, Charles Edward Stuart, popularly Bonnie Prince Charlie, reputedly bathed at a Ponteland public house.
 Marking this occasion, the house is still called The Highlander.

 One of the oldest houses, or farms at the time, in the Darras Hall area is Little Callerton House.
 The Old Mill, the house where Alan Shearer used to live, and various other dwellings in the area belonged to Little Callerton House, which is approximately 450 years old.
 On the edge of the estate at High Callerton, Rebellion House is a 16th-century bastle, altered and extended in the 17th century.